 Many bands have paved the way for crowdfunding.
 Engage with your supporters and get them to pre-order your music or to help fund a tour etc. You will likely only get paid if your target is met.
 It’s all or nothing.

-Patreon is a rad concept which is so simple.
+Patreon is a rad concept that is so simple.
 Supporters (patreons) pay an amount of their choice every month to you, and in exchange, you give them exclusive access to new material before the plebs (non-patrons).
-It is not the only subscription based platform, but one of the best.
+It is not the only subscription-based platform, but one of the best.

 Why not offer your services as a professional recording or performing musician?
 You will be paid a once-off session fee.
 Many musicians live off this income.